Private currency: Cryptocurrencies and digital currencies

 A cryptocurrency is a form of digital or virtual currency where cryptography secures the transactions and controls the creation of additional units of the currency.
-Technically, cryptocurrency is a not currency, but a digital form of token coins or scrip, as cryptocurrencies do not comply with the four fundamental functions of money according to economic theory.
 A cryptocurrency wallet can be used to store the public and private keys which can be used to receive or spend the cryptocurrency.
 The cryptographic systems used allow for decentralisation; a decentralised cryptocurrency is fiat money but one without a central banking system.
 In terms of total market value, Bitcoin is the largest cryptocurrency.

 On 6 August 2013, Federal Judge Amos Mazzant of the Eastern District of Texas of the Fifth Circuit ruled that bitcoins are "a currency or a form of money" (specifically securities as defined by Federal Securities Laws), and as such were subject to the court's jurisdiction.
 In August 2013, the German Finance Ministry characterized Bitcoin as a unit of account, usable in multilateral clearing circles and subject to capital gains tax if held less than one year.

-In Thailand, lack of existing law leads many to believe Bitcoin is banned.